westerndigitalcorporation/zonedstorage.io/docs/tools/qemu.md

-To make it possible to attach physical disks as well as [*tcmu-runner*](/docs/tools/tcmu-runner)-emulated ZBC disks, you must enable the kernel configuration option *COFNGI_TCM_PSCSI*.
+To make it possible to attach physical disks as well as [*tcmu-runner*](/docs/tools/tcmu-runner)-emulated ZBC disks, you must enable the kernel configuration option *CONFIG_TCM_PSCSI*.
 This option can be found in the menu *Device Drivers* -> *Generic Target Core Mod (TCM) and ConfigFS Infrastructure*.